-But here the metaphyfical Gentlemen distinguish between the Motions of the Body and those of the Mind: They own, that the Pulse will beat, the Nerves, Arteries, Muscles, and Blood, will move. whether we will or not; and is it not as evident, that, according as they move or beat, the Mind receives Alteration, is enlarged or lessened, improved or impaired, and determined in many of its Resolutions?
-A Man sick, or in Pain, will fend for or go to a Phylician or Surgeon, which draws after it a Train of other Resolutions or Actions; and, according to the Success which he meets with, may alter the whole Scheme of his Life, and of his After-thinking, and very often of his Capacity of Thinking.
-As our Bodies are healthy or difordered, we are conrageous, jealous, fearful, enthusiastick, or melancholy, and reason differently, and act differently: And is it not then choice Philosophy, to say, that the Contexture and Disposition of our Bodies (which were not of our own making) often direct or influence the Refolutions of our Minds, and yet are not the Caules of those Resolutions; and to go on to suppose, that our Minds act independently of them, as well as of all other Causes?
-For it is ridiculous to say, that though the Mind has a Principle of Self-Motion. yet other Causes co-operate to produce the Action; for if any other Cause makes it do what it would not otherwise do, that is the Cause or Co-Cause of the Action produced, to all the Purpofes of this Argument; nor can I guess at any other Argument (that can be made use of to shew, that second Causes can produce Part of the Action. or co-operate in producing it) which can prove them incapable to produce the Whole.
-The most that can be pretended is, that there is a Possibility that it may be fo; but I conceive that no Reason can be assigned why it may not be otherwise. whether it be so or not, I think I have shewn, that the Mind of Man can be only a secondary Cause, must be acted upon by other Causes; that God alone is the first Cause or Principle of all Motion; and that the Actions of all other Beings are necelfarily dependent upon Him.
+But here the metaphysical gentlemen distinguish between the motions of the body and those of the mind: They own that the pulse will beat, the nerves, arteries, muscles, and blood, will move, whether we will or not; and is it not as evident, that, according as they move or beat, the mind receives alteration, is enlarged or lessened, improved or impaired, and determined in many of its resolutions?
+A man sick, or in pain, will send for or go to a physician or surgeon, which draws after it a train of other resolutions or actions; and, according to the success which he meets with, may alter the whole scheme of his life, and of his after-thinking, and very often of his capacity of thinking.
+As our bodies are healthy or disordered, we are courageous, jealous, fearful, enthusiastick, or melancholy, and reason differently, and act differently: And is it not then choice philosophy, to say, that the contexture and disposition of our bodies (which were not of our own making) often direct or influence the resolutions of our mind, and yet are not the causes of those resolutions; and to go on to suppose, that our minds act independently of them, as well as of all other causes?
+For it is ridiculous to say, that though the mind has a principle of self-motion, yet other causes co-operate to produce the action; for if any other cause make it do what it would not otherwise do, that is the cause, or co-cause of the action produced, to all the purposes of this argument; nor can I guess at any other argument (that can be made use of to shew, that second causes can produce part of the action, or co-operate in producing it) which can prove them incapable to produce the whole.
+The most that can be pretended is, that there is a possibility that it may be so; but I conceive that no reason can be assigned why it may not be otherwise.
+But whether it be so or not, I think I have shewn, that the mind of man can be only a secondary cause, must be acted upon by other causes; that God alone is the first cause or principle of all motion; and that the actions of all other beings are necessarily dependent upon him.

-A very great and justly celebrated Author, who supposes that a Man has a self-moving Power, and, I think, only supposes it, endeavours to determine the Question, by reducing his Opponents to account for what no Man yet has accounted for, and yet every Man sees to be true: He says, If the Reasons and Motives upon which a Man acts be the immediate and efficient Cause of the Action, then either abstract Notions (as all Reasons and Motives are) are in themselves Substances, or else that which has no real
+A very great and justly celebrated author, who supposes that a man has a self-moving power, and, I think, only supposes it, endeavours to determine the question, by reducing his opponents to account for what no man yet has accounted for, and yet every man sees to be true: He says, [?]

-Subfifience can put a Body in Moticu.
+If the reasons and motives upon which a man acts be the immediate and efficient cause of the action, then either abstract notions (as all reasons and motives are) are in themselves substances, or else that which has no real subsistence can put a body in motion.